-The study of Music Production gives you the opportunity to investigate the creative, technical and theoretical exploration of one of the most mysterious art forms.
+The study of Music Production gives you the opportunity to investigate the creative, technical and theoretical exploration of one of the most universal art forms.
 All while being exposed to aspects of the music business and industry, as well as its many historical and theoretical concepts.

-Drawing on the diverse musical heritage of Liverpool, students of Music at Liverpool Hope explore the production of musical performance and composition of music across a broad range of topics and genres, such as popular, classical, jazz and electronic.
+Drawing on the diverse musical heritage of Liverpool, students of Music Production at Liverpool Hope explore the production of musical performance and composition of music across a broad range of topics and genres, such as popular, classical, jazz and electronic.
 Your studies will focus on music production and will be underpinned by technical, theoretical and historical areas of enquiry, led by staff with a broad range of teaching, professional and research specialisms.

 Music Production is part of our School of Creative & Performing Arts, based in the purpose-built Capstone Building at our Creative Campus.
-The Capstone is home to a collection of musical instruments that cater for all genres, including a Steinway Model D and a chamber organ.
-We also have a suite of sound-proofed practice rooms equipped with Steinway pianos, and four electronic studios.For more details and information about this course visit:
+The Capstone is home to a collection of musical instruments that cater for all genres, including a Steinway Model D two harpsichords, a vibraphone and timpani.
+We also have a suite of sound-proofed practice rooms equipped with Steinway pianos, and four electronic studios.

 Social Policy explores the ways in which welfare provision is delivered in society, exploring who is eligible for support and who provides it.
 Our Social Policy degree is multidisciplinary in its approach and draws on ideas from sociology, economics, politics and geography.
-It explores a number of issues, including ill health and wellbeing, child welfare, unemployment, anti-social behaviour, educational opportunity, disability, homelessness, lone parents, mental health, globalisation, crime and immigration.
+It explores issues such as inequality, ill health and wellbeing, child welfare, employment and unemployment, educational opportunities, disability, homelessness, family policies, mental health, globalisation, crime and immigration.

-Studying Social Policy at Liverpool Hope University allows you to explore the answers to questions such as should the state be the main provider of welfare and what roles should the private profit making or voluntary sectors have?
+Studying Social Policy at Liverpool Hope University allows you to explore the answers to questions such as; should the state be the main provider of welfare and what roles should the private profit making or voluntary sectors have?
 How should scarce resources be allocated in society?
 How can we understand different approaches to welfare delivery across different historical periods in British society?
 Why do women and minority ethnic groups experience greater levels of disadvantage?
 How have welfare systems developed in different countries?

-The degree draws on an experienced team of lecturers who are published in the field of social policy/social welfare and are experts in particular fields of the discipline.
+The degree draws on an experienced team of lecturers who are published in the social sciences and are experts in social policy.
 The School is also a member of the national network of Social Policy course providers and benefits from engagement with national subject debates.
-There are a number of fieldtrips to enhance your learning, and we also have annual research days where leading academics, civil servants and politicians come to talk about various social problems and social issues.For more details and information about this course visit:
+There are fieldtrips to enhance your learning, and we also have annual research days where leading academics, civil servants and politicians come to talk about various social problems and social issues.For more details and information about this course visit: